BenSouchet/star-quiz/README.md

 With theses modifications the **score**, **lives remaining**, **database** and **question creation** are all on the server.
 Users will no longer be able to cheat since the answer is never store on the browser.

+## Additional Information

+Some images were not available (error 404) so I had to use a second API, this isn't a true public API so I had trouble with CORS (Cross-origin resource sharing), this is why in the code I also needed the use of [allOrigins](https://github.com/gnuns/allOrigins), a Github project (from the user [Gnuns](https://github.com/gnuns)) to bypass CORS and be able to get fallback images.
+This is kind of `hacky` but I haven't found a proper way to find and retrieve images of **Star Wars** characters 🙁.

 ## Others Ressouces & Useful links

  - [akabab/starwars-api](https://github.com/akabab/starwars-api), the API I used to create the quiz, all the questions has been generated with character data from this API.
- - [swapi.dev](https://swapi.dev/), second API used for character pictures, only when picture url from the first api was not available.
+ - [Star Wars Wiki](https://starwars.fandom.com/wiki/Main_Page), second API used for character pictures, only when picture url from the first api was not available.
+ - [gnuns/allOrigins](https://github.com/gnuns/allOrigins), a Github project to avoid Same-origin policy problems when getting data from others websites.

 ## Licenses

 The **code** present in this repository is under [MIT license](https://github.com/BenSouchet/star-quiz/blob/main/LICENSE).